 3. Based the readings that we have covered so far, produce a general definition of what you think ‘modern city planning’ encompasses and evaluate its legacy on the way that Singapore has developed since the 1950s.
 You may focus on various design principles, political aims, or other aspects of city planning.
 You may also draw on all the readings to date, including those from the earlier weeks of the term.

 City planning could be considered a designed strategy for manipulating an urban space, through which a desired architectural program is established, program referring to the set of specific functions and procedures of public and private life.
 Modern city plans inherit from the post-enlightenment, post-depression modernist movement that manifested itself in Corbusian design ideals and increased functional segregration – clearly defined city functions and their appropriate shoulds and musts were characteristic of this approach, as seen in the 1933 Charter of Athens, and the apparent but necessary political philosophies in which to achieve them were advocated through works like The Disappearing City.
 While modern city planning implies a modernist approach to city planning, it also underlines the type of political environment and urban situation necessary to implement the approach.
+This paragraph is good in that it is clear, simple, and direct.

-Singpore took a paternalist, interventionist stance to development since the 1950s, backed by the narrative of Singapore’s need for survival as a small country with no natural resources.
+Singapore you can try using the spelling and grammar checker… it’s not perfect, but it helps…took a paternalist, interventionist stance to development since the 1950s, backed by the narrative of Singapore’s need for survival as a small country with no natural resources.
 The country was governed with the belief that “the survival of society as a whole precedes the rights of individuals who make up the whole” (Low 1997).
 This provided grounds for a Corbusian wet dream of sorts, a malleable space in which the ‘philosopher-king’ had near-free reign.
 Modern city planning was likely not the influence nor objective of this paternalism.
-Rather, it was realized, somewhat naturally and arguably truer to its ideal than other attempts, through this form of government, which facilitated land acquisition, resettlement and infrastructure.
+This is interesting… (note after reading the entire essay: so this is an interesting potential ‘thesis’ but then its not followed through at all so as a reader, I’m a bit disappointed that this idea was not elaborated on.
+Instead, it seems like the rest of the essay actually argues against what this sentence says, so it’s a bit confusing… Rather, it was realized, somewhat naturally as in no one thought consciously they were being ‘modernists’? and arguably truer to its ideal than other attempts, through this form of government, which facilitated land acquisition, resettlement and infrastructure.

 Visually, Singapore’s public housing project is a prime example of modernist city planning.
 As Singapore rolled out the public housing plan during the late 1950s, the Singapore Improvement Trust’s (SIT’s) early public housing solutions were of starkly modernist architecture: rectangular, modular, vertical, clean of embellishment, and, borrowing a phrase from James Scott to describe the high-modernist city, “betray no context; in their neutrality, they could be anywhere at all” (Scott 1998).
 Fig. 1 shows Forfar House, a streamlined 14-storey residential block built in 1956 by SIT.

-Fig. 1, The former Forfar House (c.
+Fig. 1, The former Forfar House this actually looks nice from far away… nicer than a lot of newer blocks…(c.
 1956.
 Image from National Archives of Singapore)

 SIT’s Princess Estate project in Queenstown set the stage for the Housing Development Board (HDB) to complete the Duchess, Tanglin Halt, and Commonwealth districts in the early 1960s, which were built in similar style: Fig. 2 shows the view of the newly constructed Queenstown housing estate from afar.